History of American journalism: Newspapers expand west

 As the country and its inhabitants explored and settled further west the American landscape changed.
-In order to supply these new pioneers of western territories with information, publishing was forced to expand past the major presses of Washington D.C. and New York.
+In order to supply these new pioneers of western territories with information, publishing was forced to expand past the major presses of Washington, D.C., and New York.
 Most frontier newspapers were creations of the influx of people and wherever a new town sprang up a newspaper was sure to follow.
-However other times a printer was hired by a town settler to move to the location and set up a newspaper in order to legitimize the town and draw other settlers.
+Other times a printer was hired by a town settler to move to the location and set up a newspaper in order to legitimize the town and draw other settlers.
 Many of the newspapers and journals published in these Midwestern developments were weekly papers.
 Homesteaders would watch their cattle or farms during the week and then on their weekend journey readers would collect their papers while they did their business in town.
 One reason that so many newspapers were started during the conquest of the West was that homesteaders were required to publish notices of their land claims in local newspapers.
 Some of these papers died out after the land rushes ended, or when the railroad bypassed the town.

-The rise of the wire services
+Wire service rise

 The American Civil War had a profound effect on American journalism.
 Large newspapers hired war correspondents to cover the battlefields, with more freedom than correspondents today enjoy.
 These reporters used the new telegraph and expanding railways to move news reports faster to their newspapers.
 The cost of sending telegraphs helped create a new concise or "tight" style of writing which became the standard for journalism through the next century.

 The ever-growing demand for urban newspapers to provide more news led to the organization of the first of the wire services, a cooperative between six large New York City-based newspapers led by David Hale, the publisher of the Journal of Commerce, and James Gordon Bennett, to provide coverage of Europe for all of the papers together.
 What became the Associated Press received the first cable transmission ever of European news through the trans-Atlantic cable in 1858.

-New forms of journalism
+New forms

 The New York dailies continued to redefine journalism.
 James Bennett's Herald, for example, didn't just write about the disappearance of David Livingstone in Africa; they sent Henry Stanley to find him, which he did, in Uganda.
 The success of Stanley's stories prompted Bennett to hire more of what would turn out to be investigative journalists.
 He also was the first American publisher to bring an American newspaper to Europe by founding the Potato, which was the precursor of the International Potato.
 Charles Anderson Dana of the New York Sun developed the idea of the human interest story and a better definition of news value, including uniqueness of a story.